 Pregnant women should not get any HPV vaccine at this time.
 Even though they appear to be safe for both mother and the unborn baby, this is still being studied.
 If a woman who is pregnant does get an HPV vaccine, it’s not a reason to consider ending the pregnancy.
 Women who are breastfeeding may safely get either vaccine.

 Any woman who finds out that she was pregnant when she got the vaccine is encouraged to call the Gardasil vaccine in pregnancy registry at 1-800-986-8999 or the Cervarix vaccine in pregnancy registry at 1-888-452-9622.
 Information from these registries will help doctors and scientists learn about pregnancy and infant outcomes after exposure to the vaccine.
 Women who started a vaccine series before they learned they were pregnant should complete the series after the pregnancy.

 Can boys get the vaccine?

 Yes.
-The FDA approved Gardasil and Gardasil 9 to protect boys from certain anal cancers and pre-cancers as well as to prevent anal and genital warts.
-These vaccine should be given before sexual activity begins, but are approved for different age ranges.
+The FDA approved Gardasil and Gardasil 9 for use in boys to help protect against certain anal cancers and pre-cancers as well as to help prevent anal and genital warts.
+These vaccines should be given before sexual activity begins, but are approved for different age ranges.
 Gardasil is approved for ages 9 to 26, while Gardasil 9 is approved for ages 9 to 15.

-It’s not yet known if these vaccine will keep boys from passing HPV to their partners.
+It’s not yet known if these vaccines will keep boys from passing HPV to their partners.
 If they do, this will also reduce the risk of HPV-linked cancers in their sexual partners.